lukaszkups/lukaszkups.net/contents/notes--list/list/2020-02-17-salary-transparency.md

 Besides hidden intent of flexing your ego and *probably* some hopes that it's gonna help somebody I don't think it's gonna make any change.

 Kind of such transparency exists already - there is already dozens of anonymous online reports available that shows you how much people earn across the world.
-If you think that these reports doesn't reflect  you can adjust these numbers with some error margin that might occur while gathering data.
+If you think that these reports didn't reflect reality you can always adjust these numbers with some error margin that might occur while gathering data.
 Or just analyse couple different reports and take average number of it.
 In the end it doesn't matter about the VERY EXACT number right? (just to have a general overview 😉)

 I understand that most people who shared their salaries believes that it might make a change, but after thinking about it I can't really imagine how exactly.